ankraft/ACME-oneM2M-CSE-mkdocs/docs/development/UnitTests.md

 ### Enable Remote Configuration (Upper Tester)

-The CSE under test must be started with the **remote configuration interface** enabled.
+The CSE under test can be started with the **remote configuration interface** enabled.
 During test runs the test suite will temporarily change some of the CSE's delays (e.g. the check for resource expirations) in order to speed up the test.
 You can either do this by changing the configuration [http.enableUpperTesterEndpoint](../setup/Configuration-http.md#general-settings) in the CSE's [configuration file](https://github.com/ankraft/ACME-oneM2M-CSE/blob/master/tests/config.py){target=_new}.

 !!!
 Note
-	This ability to remotly re-configure the CSE during runtime is a particular function of the  *ACME* CSE and might not be available with other CSE implementations.
+	This ability to remotely re-configure the CSE during runtime is a particular function of the  *ACME* CSE and might not be available with other CSE implementations.

+The use of the Upper Tester interface can be disabled by setting the `--disable-uppertester` option when running the tests.

 ### Internal Settings